antoniogt/ipip/README.md

 - **numberModels**: This function obtains the number of basic models that form the final ensemble.

+-**createEnsemble**: Create the final model, which will be an ensemble of several basic models trained on balanced subsets generated with the 'createSubsets' function.
+The input of this function is the metric that we want to optimize when creating the final model.

 # About

 Autors: Antonio Guillén, Marcos Caracena, Alejandro Cisterna-García, Enrique Pérez, Fernando Jiménez, Francisco J. Francisco-Verdú, Gabriel Reina, Enrique González-Billalabeitia, José T. Palma, Álvaro Sánchez, Juan A. Botía.